-At the time of writing this report, 2017 Oklahoma wheat production is estimated to be approximately 89.1 million bushels, which is about 35% less than 2016 production (Table 1) and 9% less than 2015 production.
-The lower total grain production is the result of fewer wheat acres planted in the state this year.
-The 4.5 million planted acres were down 10% compared to the previous year, and with low wheat prices during the season, harvested acres were down as well.
-The number of harvested acres is estimated at 2.7 million, which is 23% less than in 2016 (Table 1).
-Despite the lower harvested acres, the statewide average yield is projected at 33 bu/ac.
-This is 6 bu/ac (18%) less than the record-tying 2016 state average but 4 bu/ac (12%) greater than the previous ten-year average.
+At the time of writing this report, 2018 Oklahoma wheat production is estimated to be 52.0 million bushels, which is 47 percent less than the 2017 production (Table 1) and 62 percent less than the 2016 production.
+The lower total grain production is the result of less wheat acres harvested across the state, primarily from abandonment due to drought or baled for hay, and the below-average yield.
+The 4.3 million planted acres was only down 4 percent compared to the previous year, but that was still 18 percent lower than the previous 10-year average.
+Number of harvested acres is estimated at 2.0 million, which is 31 percent less than in 2017 (Table 1), and the lowest number in the state since 1913.
+The statewide average yield is projected at 26 bushels per acre.
+This is 8 bushels per acre (24 percent) less than the 2017 state average and 3.6 bushels per acre (12 percent) less than the previous ten-year average.

 Click below to view.